andreafabrizi/DNSProxy/README.md

 - *dnsp-h2* will take care of crafting well-formed DNS packets in accordance to foundation RFCs RFC-1035 and RFC-8484.
 - *dnsp* is now **deprecated and should not be used**.
-It used to provide RFC-1035 DNS responses but used a slightly different implementation of HTTP request/response dialogue.
-Ancestor of DoH, only support pre-DoH format(s).
+It used to provide RFC-1035 DNS responses but relied on slightly different implementation of HTTP request/response dialogue.
+Ancestor of DoH, only support pre-DoH format(s) and shall only be used in demonstrations and experiments.

-Also note that *dnsp* binary (pre-DOH version of DNSProxy) is only kept in repository for historical reasons, offers  no backward-compatibility and may soon disappear.
+Also note that *dnsp* binary is only kept in repository for historical reasons, offers no forward/backward-compatibility and may soon disappear.

 Please only use, refer to and commit towards *dnsp-h2* branch.
 Commits for other legacy components will not be accepted.

-### Advanced features
 - Compatible with "DNS-over-HTTPS" RFC-8484 protocol
-- HTTP/2 being the minimum requirement, **dnsp-h2** only supports versions >= h2
+- **dnsp-h2** only supports versions >= h2, as HTTP/2 is an RFC requirement
-- **dnsp-h2** provides ability to set specific headers according to cache requirements, translating HTTP cache Validity into DNS TTL value
+- **dnsp-h2** provides ability to set specific headers, translating HTTP cache Validity or Cache-Control into the TTL value of DNS response packet.
-- **dnsp-h2** offers an option to dump DNS and HTTP packets, eventually to serve those contents via another HTTP(S) DoH-compliant webserver (i.e. you plan to run a DoH resolver).
+- **dnsp-h2** offers an option to dump DNS and HTTP conversations, leveraging ability to eventually serve those contents via another HTTP(S) DoH-compliant webserver (i.e. you plan to run a DoH resolver).
 - for non-standard non-DoH experiments, you may look at **dnsp**, now DEPRECATED
-- **dnsp** offer a feature (based on FOLLOWLOCATION) to issue chained requests, thus enabling browser cache preemption for the benefit of user experience.
+- **dnsp** offered a feature (based on FOLLOWLOCATION) to issue subsequent requests enabling browser cache preemption for the benefit of user experience.

-In order to start resolving anonymous DNS over HTTP(S) all you need is:
-- the C software, available as source or compiled **(both dnsp-h2 and dnsp)**
-- a PHP-server hosting *nslookup-doh.php* resolver script **(step only needed by legacy _dnsp_)**
+- **dnsp** offered a feature to shorten DNS A answers to a minimal working set.
+  This feature has not yet beed ported to _dnsp-h2_.

 This software is OSS, TOR-friendly and requires minimal resources.
 Enjoy !